knisht/itmo-testing-2020/README.md

 There are two test configurations: local and e2e.
 - For local(unit and component) test, be sure nothing listens localhost:3000 --
 this address will be occupied by the mock server.
-Then you can run the tests by the following command:
+Then you can run tests by the following command:
 ```shell script
 yarn test:unit
 ```
-- For e2e tests, you need to run backend at localhost:3030 and frontend at localhost:8080.
+- For e2e tests, you need to run backend at localhost:3030 and frontend at localhost:8000.
 Then the following command will run all e2e tests.
 ```shell script
 yarn test:e2e